 Your months are broken down into a 10s phase, an 8s phase, a 5s phase, and a 3s phase.
 It is a schematic way to program that will allow you to prepare for a number of athletic competitions – or in Henry Cavill’s case, simply to build size and strength.

 The following workout is an example of an 8s phase in the accumulation stage.
 If you are interested in training like Henry Cavill, I’d recommend purchasing Chad Wesley Smith’s book and doing more research for yourself on how to best set up your training. (note: that is an affiliate link.
-If you buy something after visiting, we may earn a commission.
-We use these commissions to fund the creation of new workouts and tools for the site)
+If you buy something after visiting, we may earn a commission.)

 Henry Cavill Inspired Workout 1